The Rise of Health-Conscious Consumers and Smart Watch Adoption

 Here are some popular types of wellness apps:

-- Meditation apps for guided breathing
+- Meditation apps that guide users through breathing exercises

-- Fitness apps with custom workout plans
+- Fitness apps that offer personalized workout routines

-- Sleep apps to analyze sleep patterns
+- Sleep tracking apps that analyze sleep patterns and quality

 Navigating the Regulatory Landscape for Health Monitor Devices in the United States